leefrance/geolabels/README.md

 If multiple people are working on the dataset at the same time merge conflicts will arise when new features are added.
 You can resolve conflicts by performing a git pull on master into your branch, and opening the conflicting file in a program like VS Code.
 Scroll to the area of conflict and _accept both changes_.
 There will likely be a missing comma at the point your new features were inserted so you'll need to fix that for it to be a valid geojson.
 Using something like [Mapbox geojsonhint](https://github.com/mapbox/geojsonhint) will pinpoint where exactly in the geojson syntax errors occur, as I have yet to find a VS Code linter for geojson files.

 ## Verification
 We are relying on checking each other's work for validity and accuracy.
-There is a **verified** field in the data which will be populated with yes/no if a feature has been verified to exist by another contributor.
+There is a **verified** field in the data which will be populated with `yes` if a feature has been verified to exist by another contributor.
 This way we can edit and assure accuracy and a user of the data can choose if they want to show all or only verified features on their maps.
-If you want to help verify new features clone the repo and view/edit in your favorite GIS program and add _yes_ to any new features you verify for accuracy.
+If you want to help verify new features clone the repo and view/edit in your favorite GIS program and add `yes` to any new features you verify for accuracy.
 If you discover errors you may correct them and then update the **date_edited** field as well.

 ## Data to Add
 If you don't want to go through the process of adding line features to the geolabels.geojson but have some good line or polygon data you'd like to see added as more geolabels, please include a link to it here as long as the data is free to use.